spolab/spolab-flux/README.md

-# SpoLab Fleet Repository

-This repository is a Flux fleet management tool.
-It demoues you to bootstrap the basic infrastructure required for the petclinic demo to work.
+# CAVEAT EMPTOR

 Like all other things in this repository, the goal is to provide proof-of-concept material.
 IT IS NOT PRODUCTION READY.
 USE AT YOUR OWN RISK.

 # What problem is this repository solving?

 This repository follows the classic `apps`, `infrastructure` and `clusters` structure recommended [here](https://fluxcd.io/flux/guides/repository-structure/), specifically the one repo per team model.
-In addition to that, we want to address how can you (more or less) elegantly solve the problem of atomic updates when a resource depends on the CRDs generated or deployed by another one.
+In addition to that, we want to address how (more or less) to elegantly solve the problem of atomic updates when a resource depends on the CRDs generated or deployed by another one.
 This problem is described in this [FluxCD discussion](https://github.com/fluxcd/flux2/discussions/1311).

 Assume you have two `HelmRelease`s and one generates `CRD`s that the other one depends from.
 At present, even a `dependsOn` clause will not work.
 Currently there are a number of ways you can 'work around' the problem: